 There are different age levels of 4-H YDP participation and involvement.
+In California 4-H, 4-H Age is the age of an individual as of December 31st of each enrollment year (July 1 - June 30).
+See 4-H Age FAQ for more information.
 Youth are eligible to participate in 4-H if they meet the following criteria:

 Must be 9 years old by December 31st of the program year and may continue in the program until December 31st of the calendar year in which they become 19 years of age.
 (See below for more information on these membership types.)

 Youth enroll based on their chronological age by December 31st.